A Simple Mistake

 “Have You Seen Julie Love?” became the rallying cry for the entire city.
 Posters and flyers began showing up everywhere, even on billboards and on the sides of trucks.
 The entire city seemed to be looking for her and Buckhead residents were frightened.

 Julie's disappearance was the top news story for weeks, then months.
 Local news turned into national news when the Democratic National Convention brought thousands of delegates and journalists to Atlanta all wondering who is this Julie Love and what's the commotion all about; the story was picked up by some major news outlets.
 The pressure on law enforcement became intense; the GBI and FBI were brought in to help solve the case.

 The daily reminder of her mysterious disappearance forced people to confront their own mortality for the first time.
 Julie’s case remained the top news story for more than a year.

-If it wasn't for Janice Weldon's courage in coming forward, we would have never known what happened to Julie after she ran out of gas that summer evening in 1988.
+If it wasn't for Janice Weldon's courage in coming forward, the family would have never known what happened to Julie after she ran out of gas that summer evening in 1988.
 She risked her own life the day she walked into the police station.
 You see, she was a victim too and I can only imagine the violence she endured at the hands of Hammond.
-I hope today Miss Weldon is happy and living a good life.
+I hope today Miss Weldon's life is peaceful.
 One day I'd like the opportunity to say thank you.

 Julie's mistake?
 Running out of gas.
 Even though she ran out of gas in one of Atlanta's wealthiest neighborhoods, it was a tragic mistake.
 Wrong place, wrong time.
-Julie's brother Russell and I have a message: when your gas gauge get to a half a tank or less, stop and fill up and say 'thank you Julie.'
+The Love family has a message: when your gas gauge gets to a half a tank or less, fill up and say 'thank you Julie.'